Luckmenez/Luckmenez/README.md

 I've love to study tecnology and how it makes the world change! 🚀<br>
 - Currently i'm working harder to learn some front-end tecnologies as Flutter (what i really enjoying) and also increase my knowledge in some back-end tecnologies as node.js and docker
-- If you need to reach me just call me on my e-mail or LinkedIn (just click on the media buttons up here);
+- If you need to reach me just call me on my e-mail or LinkedIn (just click on the media buttons below);

 <div>
   <a href="https://github.com/Luckmenez">